nubivagant/2021-site/posts/housing-crisis.md

 I've just finished a project for the day job, helping government develop evidence-based designs for housing delivery vehicles.
 They’re a throwback to development corporations of old, but reimagined for the future, where the vision is new towns built at scale and pace.

 In government, speed is always prioritised, driven by the constraints of political cycles.
 With a mere three to four year window to demonstrate impact, the pressure to move quickly butts heads with institutional inertia.
-As I’ve bemoaned before [LINK TO SLOW AGILE], there's often an illusion of momentum, with quick decision making followed by painfully slow delivery.
+As I’ve bemoaned before [in 'Slow agile'](https://www.kurtisojohnson.com/notes/slow-agile/), there's often an illusion of momentum, with quick decision making followed by painfully slow delivery.

 The primary thing slowing everything down?
 Land assembly.
 The term suggests something straightforward, like assembling a piece of flat pack furniture.
 Or land as Lego pieces that just need fitting together in a proper arrangement.
 But it's vastly more complex, with complexity rooted in how we value land both now and in a speculative future.